Victoria M. Rizzo

 University at Albany, SUNY

 College of Saint Rose

 - Efficacy and cost-effectiveness of social work interventions in chronic illness and aging

-- University/community agencies research partnerships to promote and sustain evidence-based practice
+- University/community agency research partnerships to promote and sustain evidence-based practice

 Peer-Reviewed Journal Articles

 Rowe, J., Rizzo, V., Shier Kricke, G., Krajci, K., Rodriguez-Morales, G., Newman, M., & Golden, R. (in press).
 The Ambulatory Integration of the Medical and Social (AIMS) Model: A retrospective evaluation.
 Social Work in Healthcare.

 Rizzo, V., Rowe, J., Shier Kricke, G., Krajci, K., & Golden, R. (2016).
 AIMS: A care coordination model to improve patient health outcomes.
 Health & Social Work, 41(3), 191-195. doi:10.1093/hsw/hlw029

 Rizzo, V., Burnes, D., & Chalfy, A. (2015).
 A systematic evaluation of a multi-disciplinary social work-lawyer elder mistreatment intervention model.
 Journal of Elder Abuse and Neglect, 27(1), 1-18. doi:10.1080/08946566.2013.792104